 - All local guides, pack animals and drivers.

-- All meals and accommodation (tents).
+- All meals and accommodation including tented accommodation during the trekking section.

 - All transport as outlined in the itinerary.